meck/TEIS_formal/doc/CASE_formal_verification.md

       ```

 A alternative way of simplifying setting up a environment is by use of docker
-containers ,this is not covered here, but for anyone interested containers are
+containers ,this is not covered here, but containers are available at
-available at
 [`https://hdl.github.io/containers/`](https://hdl.github.io/containers/).